kaiiam/mifc/README.md

 * 6) Push your branch to origin to create a pull request

 For example the command would be something like git push origin issue-28.
-However you can just run `git push` and it should prompt you with the line to run.
+However you can just run `git push` and it should prompt you with the line to run E.g `git push --set-upstream origin issue-28`.

 * 7) Create Pull Request